gaspare-mascolino/knowledge/docs/pages/music.md

 ||  dim  |   M   |      dim       |     dim      |    ø      |        7dim         |       ø           |

 !!!
 Note
-    The V degree as always take part of the tonal group but with the difference that the VII is minor and it generates a dominat 7th chord which produce a particular sound and it tend to the tonic note (it is a leading tone).
+    The V degree as always take part of the tonal group but with the difference that the VII is minor, and it generates a dominat 7th chord which produce a particular sound, and it tends to the tonic note (it is a leading tone).

 !!!
 Warning
     It could be useful use a chord in common between two different scales as "bridge" to change tonality, the V of the Melodic Minor 7th is in common with a V of a Major scale VII or a IV of another Melodic Minor VII